Jeremy Larochelle, Musician

 “While I was relaxing in the lobby of an upscale resort during a gig.
 This elder gentleman sat beside me and stated “you aren’t a guest here.”
 I confessed that I was working as the drummer in the show band.
 With a big smile, he introduced himself – the former Ambassador to South Africa.

 Jeremy continues to develop his drumming craft and while he no longer performs live.
-He continues to work on projects in his home studio, share his knowledge with drummers across the globe, and rocks the kit daily.
+He continues to work on projects in his home studio, share his knowledge, and rock the kit daily.

 Jeremy can be heard on the independent release Masceo by the group of the same name.
 The band would go on to sell nearly 5,000 copies out of their van, tour New England, and land on college radio from Maine to Texas.